Tien Chiu

 • Share on Tumblr

-• Print
+• Click to print (Opens in new window) Print

-Filed Under: All blog posts, textiles, sewing, weaving Tagged With: handwoven clothing
+Filed Under: All blog posts, sewing, textiles, weaving Tagged With: handwoven clothing

 Previous post: …and, for those of you who like pretty pictures…